 Make It a Meal!
 Here Are Some Of Our Favorite Sides To Serve With Autumn Squash Soup:

 - Bread or Toast.
-Keep things easy with some yummy bread, baguettes, rolls, or toast on the side.
+Keep things easy with some yummy bread, baguettes, rolls, or slices of toast on the side.
 My kids love ALL of these things, and it usually makes them a bit more excited about the soup.

 - Side Salads.
 A yummy salad is a great pairing next to autumn squash soup.
 Go small with a simple side salad or serve your soup as a side to a more substantial main dish salad, like our Wild Rice Kale Salad, Fall Chopped Salad, or Pear and Pomegranate Salad.